Nosferatu, eine Symphonie des Grauens

 The collapse of the German Imperial forces and the subsequent armistice in November of 1918 threw Germany into a condition of turmoil.
 The treaty of Versailles punished Germany with crippling debt, which pushed the German economy into free fall.
 By 1921 Germany was experiencing hyper inflation making the German currency virtually worthless.

-The treaty also forced dismemberment upon Germany.
+The treaty also forced dismemberment upon the once great Reich.
 The vanquished Germans gave up much of their eastern lands, of Prussia, Pomerania, Silesia and Memel to the newly created countries of Poland and Lithuania.
 Thousands of Germans were uprooted from the only homes they had known and forced to leave the lands their families had lived on for in some cases centuries.
 Vicious urban warfare had also broken out across the streets of German cities between roving bands of communist thugs and para-military members of the Freikorps both attempting to assert their control of a crumbling Germany.

 It was under these harrowing conditions that the film Nosferatu was produced.